Hong Kong Salaries Tax

 Personal Income Tax Rates

 For guidance purposes, the approximate exchange rate for Hong Kong dollar is 1 USD = 7.8 HKD.
-The progressive rates of tax imposed on an individual’s net chargeable income in Hong Kong are as follows: (Year of Assessment 2018/19 onwards#)
+A person’s income from employment, less allowable deductions, charitable donations and personal allowances, is chargeable to salaries tax at the following progressive rates: (Year of Assessment 2018/19 onwards#)

 |Net Chargeable Income (in HKD currency)||Rate|